 Optional ionizer and UV features allow you to add or subtract functionality depending on your particular needs at particular times (e.g. different seasons).
 Amazon

-Four fan speeds, whisper-quiet operation, and CARB compliance make this one an especially good pick for allergy sufferers.
+The four fan speeds, whisper-quiet operation, and CARB compliance make this air purifier an especially good pick for allergy sufferers.
 The California Air Resources Board requires purifiers to produce .050 parts per million of ozone or less, so any device with this certification keeps you safe from unsafe levels of the gas.

 Need an air purifier for smoke?

-Pollutants, especially smoke, can aggravate asthma, irritate your eyes, and stress your lungs and heart.
+Pollutants—like smoke—can aggravate asthma, irritate your eyes, and stress your lungs and heart.
 An intuitive HEPA purifier with multiple fan speeds, maximum air circulation and zero ozone output is the best one for allergy sufferers and people who are sensitive to smoke.
-The best air purifiers for smoke have a higher CADR rating, which means your device will be better at eliminating smoke and its odor, whether you’re talking about cigarettes, weed or wildfires.
+The best air purifiers for smoke have a higher CADR rating.
+This means your device will be better at eliminating smoke and its odor, whether you’re talking about cigarettes, weed or wildfires.

 Best air purifier for smoke: Alen BreatheSmart 75i

 This true HEPA tower uses four stages of filtration, long-life filters and zero ozone to remove both fine and large particles and pollutants.
 Amazon

 Thanks to automatic air-quality detection, when any type of smoke is present, the unit will kick up to turbo.
 This is an easy pick for the best air purifier for smoke.
 When no irritants are present, the device goes into energy-saving mode.
 A CADR rate of 347 (out of 450) makes it especially effective against smoke.

 Cheap air purifiers: What you get for under $90